 Conservation Club members who attend 9 of the offered sessions will be able to participate in a free multi-day excursion.
 This will be a chance to utilize the skills learned over the course of the year and to gain more knowledge about other area industries related to natural resource management and conservation as well as park management.
 Activities will include a mix of outdoor recreation and education opportunities.

-At the end of the 2022 – 2023 year from June 19th thru June 22nd, Conservation Club members will get to travel to the northern portion of the Great Smoky Mountains National Park in Tennessee!
+At the end of the 2025 – 2026 year from June 22 thru June 25, Conservation Club members will get to travel to the beautiful and scenic Allegany National Forest in Northern Pennsylvania!
 More information on the awesome adventures that await participants is to come!